 The purpose of the study

-With age, our arteries become less supple.
+With age, our become less supple.

 This may result in various adverse cardiovascular events, including increased blood pressure, coronary heart disease, and stroke.